-If patients do not wish their information to be shared using GP Connect, they can opt out by contacting their PCN or GP Surgery.
+If patients do not wish their information to be shared using GP Connect, they can opt out by contacting their GP practice.

 National Data Opt-Out

 The National Data Opt-out is a service that allows patients to opt out of their confidential patient information being used for research and planning.